TOP 50 OPM BANDS OF THE '90S | PART 4

 90S HITS: DELICIOUS, BURN, SHOUT

-Cheap plug: If anyone of you has a copy of Kulay’s live and unplugged works, share it with me!
-Boom was the key element in this group.
+Cheap plug: If any of you have a copy of Kulay’s live and unplugged recordings, please share it with me!

 23 P.O.T.